Linda Lael Miller

-Linda Lael Miller (born 1949 as Linda Lael), is a best-selling American author of more than 100 contemporary and historical romance novels.
+Linda Lael Miller (born 1949 as Linda Lael), is an American author of more than 100 contemporary and historical romance novels.
 She has also written under the pen name Lael St. James.

 Personal life

 Linda Lael was born in 1949 in Washington.
 Her father was a town marshal, although he, along with her uncle Jake "Jiggs" Lael also competed on the rodeo circuit.
 A voracious reader, Linda began writing her own stories when she was 10.
 As a child, Linda often visited with an elderly neighbor and listened to stories of her neighbor's experiences meeting outlaw Jesse James and witnessing a gunfight involving the Dalton Brothers.
 Lael graduated from high school in Northport, WA but did not attend college.
 After her marriage, Miller spent 10 years living in Spokane before moving away.
 She has lived in Italy and in London.
 After five years living in Arizona, Miller moved back to Washington in 2006.

 Miller has established a foundation, the Linda Lael Miller Scholarships for Women.
 These scholarships are intended to allow women who are struggling to further their education, either through a trade school or a traditional college or university.
 The scholarships are funded by the fees Miller commands at speaking engagements, and winners are allowed to spend the proceeds on any expense (including childcare and transportation) that will allow her to attend school.